 #3 – Vertical single channel projection (4K/HD; 2 min 35 sec loop; projection size approx 400 x 225 cm)

-POTENTIALITY FOR LOVE deals with the potential for empathy and love towards other living beings.
+POTENTIALITY FOR LOVE is a hybrid piece that combines sculpture with moving image. - It deals with the potential for empathy and love towards other living beings.
 It turns attention to those human emotions that could serve as a foundation for dismantling the hierarchical structures between living things, thereby engendering a turn towards non-humans and the recognition of others.
 The work reflects the origins of these emotions, how we define them and how we conceive of their function as part of a larger continuum of living beings.